Why do some relationships break up and others last for a lifetime?

 You graduate from the Power Struggle stage when you:

-- give up your fantasies of harmony without struggle
+- give up your fantasies of harmony without struggle, and

-As simple as that sounds, actually getting through the power struggle stage is not an easy ride for most couples.
+As simple as that sounds, actually getting through the Power Struggle stage is a bumpy ride for most couples.

-It’s all too easy for one person to quit half way along the journey and end the relationship, because it just too much hard work.
+It’s all too easy for one partner to quit halfway along the journey and end the relationship because it feels like too much hard work.

 So what can you look forward to beyond the Power Struggle?

 Once you’ve learned how to fight in a way that both of you win, you move to the Stability relationship stage.
 A period of relative peace follows.

-In this stage, it finally becomes very clear that you’re never ever going to succeed in changing your partner and you’ve given up the desire to.
+In the Stability stage, it finally becomes very clear that you’re never ever going to succeed in changing your partner and you’ve given up trying to.

 You’re OK with your partner being different from you.
 You both have clear boundaries and you need to learn mutual respect.
-If you don’t, you go back to the Power Struggle.
+If you don’t, the hurtful patterns of your Power Struggle will keep haunting you.

 In the commitment stage, you fully surrender to the reality that you and your partner are human and that your relationship has shortcomings as a result.